unstoppabledomains/dev-docs/developer-toolkit/resolution-integration-methods/resolution-service/endpoints/get-reverse-record-for-address.md

 ---
 title: Get Reverse Record for an Address | Unstoppable Domains Developer Portal
-description: This page covers the documentation for the `Get reverse record for an address` endpoint.
+description: This page covers the documentation for the `Get Reverse Record for an Address` endpoint.
 ---

 # Get Reverse Record for an Address